 What to do

 It’s really important not only to keep your teeth and gums in good condition but also to thoroughly clean your tongue.
+Which is why making yearly visits to the dentist to get Handcrafted Smiles is quite essential is one wants to maintain oral hygiene.
 Our mouths are full of bacteria and the moist warm environment is perfect for further bacterial activity if it is not removed.

 The Smiles By Glerum promise that by cleaning your tongue you will:

 1. Reduce your risk of halitosis by removal of VSCs.